colinrw/ActivPal-Portfolio/Predictive Analysis/configuring_a_model.md

 <details> <summary>Random State</summary>
 Picking a `random state` is essential for the configurations of your models.
 Without a `random_state`, the model will always apply a random, new variation of decision trees.
 To get accurate predictions and results it is important to always have the same decision trees.

 We decided to use `random_state=0` for all our MET prediction models.
 This way all models would have consistency in the configurations and results could not get manipulated by trying out different random state values.
-The decision for `random_state=0` is found [here](https://scikit-learn.org/stable/glossary.html#term-random-state).
+The decision for `random_state=0` is found <a href="https://scikit-learn.org/stable/glossary.html#term-random-state" target="_blank">here</a> [here](https://scikit-learn.org/stable/glossary.html#term-random-state).

 </details>